Max13245/snake/README.md

 # Snake
-Epic snake game
-I want to connect it to some kind of reinforment learning model
+Snake game which plays itself with the use of reinforcement learning.